ankit95742/SOLID-technical_paper/README.md

         }
 }
 ```
-Because it has a two rensponsibility.
-If we split the two method into two diffrent class then we achive the single rensponsibility principle.
+Because it has two responsibilities.
+If we split the two methods into two different classes then we achieve the single responsibility principle.

 ```
 public abstract Rectange{